Mini-Grants for Conservation Education

-The National Conservation Poster Contest, sponsored annually by the National Association of Conservation Districts, raises awareness about soil and water conservation issues through youth outreach.
+The National Conservation Poster Contest, sponsored annually by the National Association of Conservation Districts, raises awareness about conservation issues through youth outreach.
 The Contest is open to public, private, and home-schooled students in grades K through 12.
-The 2017 theme was "Healthy Soils Are Full of Life," and Richland County entries were due by April 10, 2017.
-Click here to read about winning entries.
-Stay tuned for information about the 2018 contest!
+The 2022 theme is "Healthy Soils, Healthy Life," and Richland County entries are due by [DATE TBA].
+Details coming soon!

 For a list of other guest presenters who may be available to speak to school and community groups on conservation topics, and a list of conservation-themed field trip opportunities in Richland County, click here.

 Conservation District staff members mentor a variety of Green Steps Schools projects, including habitat restoration, water conservation, school gardens, and classroom composting operations at nearly a dozen schools in Richland County.
 Green Steps Schools is a statewide recognition program that provides awards and support to schools in South Carolina who take annual, sustainable steps toward environmental responsibility.
-Visit www.greenstepschools.com for more information and to learn how your school can become a Green Steps School!
+Visit the SC Green Steps Schools website for more information and to learn how your school can become a Green Steps School!